mrfbgc/HDC_EMG/README.md

 **Overview**

 This project is a SystemC module for generating and binding hypervectors.
-The module, named binding, generates random hypervectors, performs binding operations on them, and outputs the results.
+The SystemC module, named binding, generates random hypervectors, performs binding operations on them, and outputs the results.
 It supports both binary and bipolar hypervectors.

 **Files**

-- İtem\_mem.cpp: The main SystemC file containing the binding module definition and the simulation setup.
+- item_mem.cpp: The main SystemC file containing the binding module definition and the simulation setup.

 **Key Components**